Best portable blenders 2025 – lightweight and travel-friendly buys

 As a kitchen product tester and health-conscious person, I love starting my day with a fresh smoothie – especially one I can whip up quickly and take to work.
 It’s just as essential as the best portable coffee cup.

-So far, as a team of product testers, we've trialled 12 portable blenders.
+So far, as a team of product testers, we've trialed 12 portable blenders.
 We tested cordless, battery-operated models, so you can blend on the go.
 Then, we tested more powerful countertop models with portable blending pitchers that you can slot into your bag.
-Just like when testing the best blenders of 2024, we blended fiber-rich smoothies, crushed ice, and creamy dips.
+Just like when testing the best blenders, we blended fiber-rich smoothies, crushed ice, dips and dressings.
 We also tested how easy they were to pop into your bag without leaking.

-We’ve narrowed the list to six top picks from brands like BlendJet, Nutribullet, KitchenAid, and Cuisinart.
+We’ve narrowed the list down to the top five portable picks from brands like Nutribullet, KitchenAid, and Cuisinart.
 The standout?
 The Ninja Blast – a perfect blend of power, cute design, and portability.

 The quick list

-A portable blender that's excellent for dips and salsas.
-As a chef, this one's my favorite.
-You can use it at the outdoor grill or dinner parties to make fresh sauces.
+Excellent for dips and salsas.
+As a chef, this one is actually my favorite.
+You can bring it to the outdoor grill or your friend's dinner parties to make fresh sauces.

-It's big, powerful, and completely cordless without being too bulky or heavy.
+It's big, powerful, and completely cordless without being too heavy.
 It serves two people, so it's a good investment for a couple of campers, hikers, or gym-goers.

 You can trust Homes & Gardens.